ornladios/ADIOS2/Contributing.md

 } // end namespace adios
 ```

-## Code formatting and style
+## Code formatting and style using clang-format
-ADIOS uses the clang-format tool to automatically enforce source code style and formatting rules.
+ADIOS uses the clang-format, [version 7](https://releases.llvm.org/7.0.0/tools/clang/docs/ClangFormat.html), tool to automatically enforce source code style and formatting rules.
 There are various ways to integrate the clang-format tool into your IDE / Code Editor depending on if you use Emacs, Vim, Eclipse, KDevelop, Microsoft Visual Studio, etc. that are a bit outside the scope of this document but a quick google search for "integrate <insert-editor-here> clang-format" should point you in the right direction.
 However, you can always reformat the code manually by running:
 ```
 clang-format -i SourceFile.cpp SourceFile.h
 ```